 Skill Level: Beginner to Advance

-Lodging: All lodging is included beginning December 1st and ending December 12.
+Lodging: All lodging is included in single rooms beginning December 1 and ending the night of December 13.

 Meals: Included